richyo-codes/bambu-lan-gui/README.md

 To access the camera stream from the LAN, one of the following must be true:

-- Developer Mode is enabled on the printer, which reveals the LAN RTSP/RTSPS stream and a per-printer code shown on the touchscreen.
+- If firmware >= 01.08.05.00 (20250312) Developer Mode is enabled on the printer, which reveals the LAN RTSP/RTSPS stream and a per-printer code shown on the touchscreen.
-- Your printer runs an older firmware that still exposes RTSP/RTSPS without Developer Mode.
-If you know the exact cutoff for your device, use that; otherwise, enable Developer Mode.
+- Or you are running an older firmware that still exposes RTSP/RTSPS without Developer Mode.
+- For additional firmware information see https://wiki.bambulab.com/en/x1/manual/X1-X1C-AMS-firmware-release-history

 Notes:
 - The app’s “Bambu X1C” URL template expects the printer’s special (developer) code and the printer’s LAN IP address.